-- Understand the representation of floating point numbers in normalized form, to solve nonlinear equations by using various iterative methods and to write algorithms for the same.
-Understand the application of direct and iterative methods for simultaneous algebraic equations along with algorithms.
-Understand the type of differentiation problem with the corresponding formula and to write the algorithms for them.
-Solve numerical integration problems with algorithms and the foundations of Statistics. - 5.
-Understand Measures of Central Tendency and Dispersion with problems and algorithms.
+0 0 0-2 This Course will enable students to: 1.
+Understand the representation of floating point numbers in normalized form, to solve nonlinear equations by using various iterative methods and to write algorithms for the same.
+2. Understand the application of direct and iterative methods for simultaneous algebraic equations along with algorithms.
+3. Understand the type of differentiation problem with the corresponding formula and to write the algorithms for them.
+4. Solve numerical integration problems with algorithms and the foundations of Statistics.
+5. Understand Measures of Central Tendency and Dispersion with problems and algorithms.